Manuel-3/Manuel-3.github.io/docs/lua-quickstart.md

 myVar = 3
 ```

 On the left side you put the variable name, in this case I just called it "myVar".
-Then you put a ``=`` symbol and on the right side you put the value you want to assign.
+Then put a ``=`` symbol and on the right side put the value you want to assign.
 This basically just stores the value `3` inside your variable.
 Whenever you use this same variable again, it will use this value to do things.

-(Note: you can make comments in your code by putting two minus symbols, anything right of that gets ignored, this is good for descriptions or putting notes)
+Note: You can make comments in your code by putting two minus symbols, anything right of that gets ignored, this is good for descriptions or putting notes.

 ```lua
 num1 = 3 -- Creates a variable and assigns it the value 3